On swanky hotels, Gráinne O’Malley’s tailor-made pirate outfits, and her own unusual hidden talent.

 Your greatest extravagance?

 Nice hotels.
 I got ruined on book tours and now even when I’m footing the bill I think a swanky hotel is usually worth every penny.

 Who is your hero?

-Gráinne O’Malley, 16th century pirate queen of Ireland.
-What a ball-busting powerhouse of a woman, but in my imagination she has perfect, flowing hair and a great tailor making her pirate outfits.
+Gráinne O’Malley, 16th-century pirate queen of Ireland.
+What a ball-busting powerhouse of a woman, but in my imagination she has perfect, flowing hair and a great tailor-making her pirate outfits.
 She was probably insufferable to be around, but still, I’ve been obsessed since I first heard of her as a child.
-There’s a family rumor that we are descendants from her on my father’s side.
+There’s a family rumor that we are descendants of her on my father’s side.
 My paternal grandmother was O’Malley.
 When I’m at my bossiest I think that might be her coming out in me.
 (I started the rumor.)

 What is on your bedside table?

 From a Low and Quiet Sea by Donal Ryan, and There, There by Tommy Orange.

 A receptionist at a literary agency on Bleecker Street in New York.
 My salary barely covered my rent, but I took the job so that I might learn a little about book publishing, and I did.